 Finally, the program creates and nourishes a vibrant network of public health professionals to promote the sharing of ideas, insights and information.

 CFEP accepts two streams of applicants for training: EC-05 and MD-MOF-01.
-EC-05 applicants must have a master’s degree in epidemiology or public health or a related discipline.
-MD-MOF-01 applicants must have a degree from a recognized school of medicine and be eligible to practice medicine in a Canadian province or territory.
+EC-05 applicants must have a master's degree in epidemiology or public health or a related discipline.
+MD-MOF-01 applicants must have a degree from a recognized school of medicine and hold a valid license to practice medicine in a Canadian province or territory.

 Note: Doctors of veterinary medicine and foreign medical graduates without a license to practice medicine in Canada must apply to the EC-05 stream.